top of page

 What Is SLES in the NDIS?
 A Simple Guide for Families and Participants

-SLES (School Leaver Employment Supports) is one of the most powerful — and often misunderstood — supports available under the NDIS.
+SLES, or School Leaver Employment Supports, is one of the most valuable supports available under the NDIS.
+It is also one of the most misunderstood.

 SLES stands for School Leaver Employment Supports.